seqan/seqan/manual/source/Tutorial/GettingStarted/BackgroundAndMotivation.rst

 That means a subclassed object does not inherit the member or member functions of the alleged base class.
 In order to reduce the overhead of reimplementing the same member functions for every subclassed object, we use global interface functions.

-You might already have get in touch with global function interfaces while working with the STL.
+You might already have seen global function interfaces while working with the STL.
 With the new C++11 standard the STL now provides some global interface functions, e.g., the `begin <http://en.cppreference.com/w/cpp/iterator/begin>`_ or `end <http://en.cppreference.com/w/cpp/iterator/end>`_ interface.

-The rationale behind is the following observation.
+The rationale behind this is the following observation.
 Global interface functions allow us to implement a general functionality that is used for all subclassed objects of this template class (assuming the accessed member variables exists in all subclassed objects as in the base template class, otherwise the compiler will complain).
 If the behavior for any subclassed object changes, the corresponding global function will be reimplemented for this special type covering the desired functionality.
 Due to template deduction the compiler already chooses the correct function and inlines the kernel if possible, which very likely improves the performance of the program.